Article · Feb 6, 2026

 • Splits it into chunks small enough to fit under the 60-second cap with margin.

-• Fires a webhook to the worker workflow with the chunk as the payload.
+• For each chunk: fires a webhook to the worker workflow with the chunk as payload, waits for the worker to respond, and logs success or failure for that chunk.

 • Reports a final summary at the end.